goldentroll/learn-javascript/project-javascript-c1-conditional-statements/README.md

 In this project you need to know :
 The if keyword,
-If...Else Statements Comparison Operators Logical Operators, Truthy and Falsy,
+if...else statements comparison operators logical operators, Truthy and falsy,
-Truthy and Falsy Assignment Ternary Operator,
+Truthy and falsy assignment ternary operator,
-Else If Statements,
+Else if statements,
 The switch keyword

-If you are not familier with them please download Learn JavaScript eBook from https://codingwithbasir.com/learn-javascript
+If you are not familiar with them please download Learn JavaScript eBook from https://codingwithbasir.com/learn-javascript

 ## Project Title: Dog Food Recommender